Be with You (2004 film): Release

 Be with You was showcased at the 17th Tokyo International Film Festival on 27 October 2004.
 It was featured as one of the festival's special screenings.
 The singers for the theme song, Orange Range, also held a performance of the theme song at the showcase.

 Theme song

 Okinawan alternative rock band Orange Range sang the theme song of this movie called Hana.
 It was the top selling single of 2005.

-Remake
+Remakes

+A 10 episode Japanese TV series starring Rie Mimura and Hiroki Narimiya was released by TBS from July 3 to September 18, 2005.

 A South Korean remake starring So Ji-sub and Son Ye-jin was released on March 14, 2018.